ISA HIST Section

 Selection Process

-• Details of the Merze Tate Prize Committee for the years 2021-2023:
+• Details of the Merze Tate Prize Committee:

 • Past Recipients